-For the past thirteen years, my work has dealt the issue of reclaiming my Cuban culture.
+During this period, my work has dealt with the issue of reclaiming my Cuban culture.
 Before that time, I willingly acclimated myself into the American culture.
 As I grew older, I started to feel as if something was missing in my life and in my work.
 I wanted to investigate why I still didn’t feel completely connected to my environment.
 As a way of evaluating what was and had been important to me, I started to create images of my most treasured memories.
 I realized that those memories dealt with my family, cultural religious icons and growing up in a small coal-mining town in western Pennsylvania.
-Since that point, I have concentrated my efforts on learning more about a culture that I had separated myself from and a about country that I had no memory of.
+Since that point, I have concentrated my efforts on learning more about a culture that I had separated myself from and about a country that I had no memory of.
 My work has tried to find connections between the spiritualness of the past and the spiritualness that I often find in mundane everyday scenes.
 I now feel more connected to the past and the present seems to possess a new sense of importance.

 This particular series, the Appropriated Memories Series, tries to capture the fulfillment and spiritualness found in researching, finding and painting images of what are for me a lost time.
 These images are an abstracted past.
 These images have become my memory.
 These are nostalgic interpretations of a country without politics or individuals; the untainted aesthetic of a country that I can not remember and probably never really existed.
 When I paint this landscape, it is as though I am walking on the island.
 I also feel connected to the Cuban artists who have also painted some of these scenes.